KSaayushofficial/Rock-Paper-Scissors/README.md

-Rock-Paper-Scissors Game
+ROCK-PAPER-SCISSORS GAME!
 Welcome to the Rock-Paper-Scissors Game repository!
 This project is a simple, interactive web-based implementation of the classic game Rock-Paper-Scissors, utilizing HTML, CSS, and JavaScript.
 The Rock-Paper-Scissors game allows users to play against the computer with a clean and responsive design.
 This project includes:

 FORMAT: